vramesh039/StockTable/Readme.md

        c.
 A table that will be filled with stocks and update in real-time from the SignalR source.
 5. The table result should look like in the StockTableUpdate.mp4 movie - except that the colors might be changed.
 6. Create a DB and insert 10 last rows per symbole name with the latest changes.
 Keep it updated.
-7. When you finish, push your repo changes and send the repo address to Adiel.
-Don't forget to add [Adiel-Sharabi]  as a collaborator to your repo.
+7. When you finish, push your repo changes and add [Adiel-Sharabi]  as a collaborator to your repo.